mark-summerfield/pxd/README.md

 module must be installed, but even that doesn't necessarily support the full ISO8601 specification.

-Note that a _pxd_ reader must be able to read a plain text or gzipped plain text `.pxd` file containing UTF-8 encoded text.
+Note that a _pxd_ reader (writer) must be able to read (write) a plain text _or_ gzipped plain text `.pxd` file containing UTF-8 encoded text.

 Note also that pxd readers and writers should not care about the actual file extension since users are free to use their own.

 _pxd_ logo ![pxd logo](pxd.svg)